 - Households near public transit drive an average of 4,400 fewer miles than households with no access to public transit.
 This equates to an individual household reduction of 223 gallons per year.

 Public Transportation Reduces Carbon Footprint

 - Communities that invest in public transit reduce the nation’s carbon emissions by 37 million metric tons annually: equivalent to New York City; Washington, DC; Atlanta; Denver; and Los Angeles combined stopped using electricity.

-- A single commuter switching his or her commute to public transportation can reduce a household’s carbon emissions by 10% and up to 30% if he or she eliminates a second car.
+- A single commuter switching his or her commute to public transportation can reduce a household’s carbon emissions by 10%, or up to 30% if he or she eliminates a second car.
 When compared to other household actions that limit CO2, taking public transportation can be 10 times greater in reducing this harmful greenhouse gas.

 For more public transportation facts, see the Public Transportation Fact Book.